Crisis management training is designed to improve the individual and collective ability of incident management teams to deal with disruptions.

 More information on how to develop your crisis management capabilities is available in our Downloads section.

 Crisis Management Training Courses

-Cambridge Risk Solutions offers a wide range of Crisis Management training courses based on BS11200:2014 Crisis Management – Guidance and Good Practice.
+Cambridge Risk Solutions offers a wide range of crisis management training courses based on BS 11200.
 Typical requirements include:

-- Longer courses for indiviudals with specialist roles such as setting up and running Crisis Management centres.
+- Longer courses for individuals with specialist roles such as setting up and running crisis management centres.

-Follow the link to see some examples of Crisis Management case studies and exercises.
+Click the button to see some examples of crisis management training and exercises.